A quick guide to digital transformation in the healthcare industry

 Benefits of health tech for patients:

 It’s no wonder huge investments are being made.
-Still, there remain some significant barriers preventing further adoption and transformation.
+Still, some significant barriers remain that prevent further adoption and transformation.

 Statista says global spending on digital transformation will reach $3.4 trillion worldwide by 2026.
 The same study suggests that Denmark is the most digitally competitive country.